Stay safe around infectious waste.

 Businesses that create, transport or dispose infectious waste must get a permit.
 To get a permit, your business must apply and pass an inspection.

-- Review the Guidelines on Infectious Waste Disposal in Pierce County.
+- Review the Guidelines on IW Disposal in Pierce County.

-- Complete and submit an Infectious Waste Management Plan, Policy, and Procedures.
+- Complete and submit an IW Plan, Policy, and Procedures.

 - Pay the annual permit fee.